Sven-I-Am/scrum-project/README.md

 - A Minimal Viable Product based on client briefings:
     - A database or api to store the products and users in :heavy_check_mark:
     - Product overview
-        - When product gets added to cart/bought set it to sold to prevent double buys
+        - When product gets added to cart/bought set it to sold to prevent double buys :heavy_check_mark:
-        - If the buy gets canceled, sold can be reset to false
+        - If the buy gets canceled, sold can be reset to false :heavy_check_mark:
     - Searchbar
         - with selection of type to limit the query
         - with selection of universe to limit the query
-        - query for typed searches
+        - query for typed searches :heavy_check_mark:
     - Login (mandatory for sellers) :heavy_check_mark:
+    - Reset password functionality
     - Logout :heavy_check_mark:
+      - also removes all products in cart and resets them to not sold in the database :heavy_check_mark:
     - User dashboard
         - Product overview for logged-in user :heavy_check_mark:
         - Delete account :heavy_check_mark: